What Is a Handicap Race?

 Applying This

 Every handicap you assess should start with three questions.
 First: where does this horse sit in the weight?
 Top, middle, or bottom — and what does that imply about the handicapper’s view of its chance?
-Second: has anything changed since the last run that the OR does not yet reflect — a break, a surface switch, headgear, a jockey change?
+Second: has anything changed since the last run that the OR does not yet reflect — a break, a surface switch, headgear, a jockey change, a return to a winning trip?
 Third: is there a reason to think this horse is ahead of its rating?

 If you cannot answer the third question with something specific and evidence-based, move on.
 The serious handicapper does not back horses because they “look overpriced.”
 He backs them because he has identified a concrete reason the market is wrong.
 That is the difference between punting and handicapping.
 It is also the difference between losing and winning.

-For related concepts, see Each-Way Betting Explained — particularly how place terms interact with large-field handicaps — and Race Class Levels Explained for a deeper look at how OR bands map to race quality.
+For related concepts, see Each-Way Betting Explained — particularly how place terms interact with large-field handicaps — and the full Betting Guide for how class, the draw and pace fit together.